sunlightpolicy/informed-communities/action/draft/maturity-ladder.md

 At this level, open data providers may have published some raw data in a basic format, but users who can use the data to generate the most impact may prefer data that’s presented as holistic indicators, or as interactive maps, or as analytic visualizations.
 It’s impossible to know until data providers get out into the community and refine their understanding of community needs for information.

 - **Data tools:** Build maps or visualizations that address specific research questions.
-- **Data standards:** Enable interoperability, analysis, and collaboration by publishing data in industry-leading [data standards or schemas](https://datastandards.directory/)
+- **Data standards:** Enable interoperability, analysis, and collaboration by publishing data in industry-leading [data standards or schemas](https://datastandards.directory/).
-- **Data resources:** Publish robust metadata, how-to guides, plain language descriptions, or other documentation to ensure that users apply data correctly
+- **Data resources:** Publish robust metadata, how-to guides, plain language descriptions, or other documentation to ensure that users apply data correctly.

-- **Curated data:** Curate a collection of datasets that might be combined to better understand a specific issue or address a community use case
+- **Curated data:** Curate a collection of datasets that might be combined to better understand a specific issue or address a community use case.
-- **Data help desks:** Provide contact information for City department data owners who can help answer questions about how to find or use open data
+- **Data help desks:** Provide contact information for City department data owners who can help answer questions about how to find or use open data.
 - **Data trainings:** Provide data 101 trainings for community users who may not have technical capacity to use raw city data, but want to learn about the benefits of open data.

 ## 3. Build channels for responsiveness